Get your customer service ready for Black Friday

 #1 Be ready to improve

 The craziness of Black of Friday shopping did not start yesterday.
 It has been going on for a good few years now, so the e-commerce market has gained some experience.
-It's worth learning from your mistakes.
+It’s worth learning from your mistakes.
 First of all, analyze the performance of your agents.
-What could be improved, what shouldn't have been done, and what was missing?
+What could be improved, what shouldn’t have been done, and what was missing?
 A very good way to keep improving is to get insights from clients.
-Satisfaction can be surveyed not only by purchases, but also with an after-sales service.
-Knowing your customers’ thoughts is the key to successive development as an e-commerce brand.
+Satisfaction can be surveyed not only by purchases but also with after-sales service.
+Knowing your customers’ thoughts is the key to the successful development and maintenance of your e-commerce brand.
+You can’t build a good brand without knowing your audience and having a reliable approach to satisfying their needs and wants.
+If you are building an e-commerce brand on shopify, or any other platform, the main principle of customer centricity should be the same: improve your product or service based on clients’ insights, not your assumptions.

 #2 Plan it in advance